 Initials are used in association with every comment.
 This both gives credit to, and provides reason for participation.
 No comment is ever given anonymously to encourage the building of self-esteem within the group.

-The Referee verbally guides the expressions of the Visionary to cite three categories of weakness:
+The Referee verbally guides the expressions of the Mentor to cite three categories of weakness:

 • path of consequences,